 A: Start by getting hands-on X-ray tech training which includes teaching you how to operate basic X-ray equipment, provide some patient care and perform typical medical office administrative duties.
 In addition to completing career training, UMA will help you prepare for certifications and/or license including the Basic X-Ray Machine Operator certification exam and the Certified Phlebotomy Technician exam.

-Q: What X-ray technician classes would I take?
+Q: What X-ray technician courses would I take?

 Q: Is there a difference between X-ray tech schools?